Old Fashioned Sugar Cookies with Sprinkles

 Christmas week.
 We’ve ‘Decked the Halls’ and I’ll bet many of you have your cookie trays all readied for the holiday festivities.
 My Grandson, the J-Dude, and I got down to the serious business of baking and decorating our Christmas cookies over the weekend.

 In between time, with so many choices and recipe variations these days, I’ve been enjoying seeing what others are making, including food blogger friends.
-Yet, even among the diverse choices and interesting ingredient selections, for me, my favorites are still Old Fashioned Sugar Cookies with Sprinkles, how about you?
+Yet, even among the diverse choices and interesting ingredient selections, my favorites are still Old Fashioned Sugar Cookies with Sprinkles, how about you?

 Wishing you peace and calm in the final moments of busy preparation, and lots of sweetness in the moment.